MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 We used four different methods to measure accuracy with both physical and virtual machines.
 Multiple methods provided independent means to validate the results.

-1. Measure the local clock, which is conditioned by w32tm, against our reference test machine, which has separate GPS hardware.
+1. Measure the local clock, which is conditioned by `w32tm`, against our reference test machine, which has separate GPS hardware.

-1. Measure NTP pings from the NTP server to clients by using the W32tm stripchart.
+1. Measure NTP pings from the NTP server to clients by using the `W32tm` stripchart.

-1. Measure NTP pings from the client to the NTP server by using the W32tm stripchart.
+1. Measure NTP pings from the client to the NTP server by using the `W32tm` stripchart.

 1. Measure Hyper-V results from the host to the guest by using the Time Stamp Counter (TSC).
 This counter is shared between both partitions and the system time in both partitions.
 We calculated the difference of the host time and the client time in the VM.
 Then we used the TSC clock to interpolate the host time from the guest because the measurements don't happen at the same time.
-Also, we used the time-segmented volume (TSV) clock to factor out delays and latency in the API.
+Also, we used the time-segmented volume clock to factor out delays and latency in the API.

-W32tm is built in, but the other tools we used during our testing are available for the Microsoft repository on GitHub as open source for your testing and use.
+`W32tm` is built in, but the other tools we used during our testing are available for the Microsoft repository on GitHub as open source for your testing and use.
 For more information about how to use the tools to do measurements, see [Windows Time Calibration Tools Wiki](https://github.com/Microsoft/Windows-Time-Calibration-Tools).

 The test results shown are a subset of measurements we made in one of the test environments.
 They illustrate the accuracy maintained at the start of the time hierarchy and the child domain client at the end of the time hierarchy.
-This results are compared to the same machines in a 2012-based topology for comparison.
+These results are compared to the same machines in a 2012-based topology for comparison.

 ### Topology